-Gwen is the only Certified Meeting Planner (CMP) in Botswana, a member of SAFREA and SASJA, a sub-editor for BizCommunity and the author of a book on conference & Events Planning.
+Gwen is the only Certified Meeting Planner (CMP) in Botswana, a member of SAFREA and SASJA, a sub-editor for BizCommunity and the author of two books on conference & Events Planning.
 She freelances for Independent Newspapers and other SA media.
-She offers training in all her specialities
+She offers training in all her specialities.

-Gwen Watkins formed a PR partnership in South Africa in September 1988, offering the full gamut of PR services from media liaison, marketing positioning, branding, external and internal communication strategies to event planning.
+Gwen Watkins formed a PR partnership in September 1988, offering the full gamut of PR services to SADC countries from media liaison, marketing positioning, branding, external and internal communication strategies to event planning.
 She is the only Convention Industry Council's Certified Meeting Professional (CMP®) in Botswana and one of 23 in Southern Africa.
 Gwen is currently the senior freelance features writer for Business Report & Independent Newspapers and a freelance sub-editor for BizCommunity's Media & Marketing, HR, Legal, Education and Medical newsletters.

 Last week’s media preview of District 9, the new South African sci-fi film, left most of us quite shattered.
 Not expecting such a performance or to be so engrossed, the film may draw on recognised genres but it delivers the shock and uncomfortable recognition that Paul Verhoeven used to deliver. [video]